grip-on-software/monetdb-import/Database_structure.md

     -   **description** - VARCHAR(500): Description provided to the
         release version.
     -   **start_date** - DATE: Day on which work started on this fix version according to JIRA aggregate information.
+This is NULL if no start date is known for the fix version.
     -   **release_date** - DATE: Day on which the version is released or is supposed to be released.
+This is NULL if no release date is known for the fix version.
     -   **released** - BOOL: Whether the fix version has been released already.